sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 **Loss**

 Loss at 50 epochs

 ![](report_images/sharp_turn_loss.png)

 Loss at 70 epochs

 ![](report_images/sharp_turn_loss2.png)

 **Observations**

 - The sign of overfitting is not obvious.
 We can train the model for large number of iterations (typically 50 to 70 epochs).
 More number of iterations generates more stable model that does not greatly vary between different runs.
-- Validation loss is higher what we saw earlier.
-This due to the fact we have included many high steering angle data in the validation
+- Validation loss is higher than what we saw earlier.
+This is due to the fact we have included many large steering angle data in the validation

 **Final Results**